 Depending on recent trading results, some traders will adjust the size of each trade.
-When there is a trading loss, the anti-martingale money management strategy, for example, halves the size of the trade and doubles it when there is a trading gain.
+When there is trading loss, the anti-martingale money management strategy for eg, halves the size of trade and doubles it.
+When there is trading gain.

-A good trading strategy and risk management plan should help a trader earn money in the long run, but you never know what will happen in the next trade, or even the following ten trades.
-To reduce the chances of losing the next deal, the forex trader should keep the trade size small in comparison to the size of the trading account.
+Good trading strategy and risk management plan should help trader to earn money.
+You never know what will happen in the next trade, or even the following ten trades.
+Reduce the chances of losing forex trader should keep trade size small in comparison to size of the trading account.

-The trader should then protect themselves against numerous losing trades in a row by keeping the amount risked so tiny that even 10 losing trades in a row will be something they can rapidly recover from, using the same principle.
+Trader should protect themselves against numerous losing trades in row by keeping the amount risked so tiny that even 10 losing trades in a row will be something they can rapidly recover from, using the same principle.

 What is a forex drawdown?
-A drawdown is the gap between the account’s peak value over a given period and the account’s value following a series of losing trades.
+Drawdown is the gap between account’s peak value over given period and account’s value following a series of losing trades.
 For example, a trader with 10,000 CHF in their account loses 500 CHF, resulting in a 5% loss.
 (Five percent of ten thousand is 500.)

 The greater the drawdown, the more difficult it is to restore the account balance through winning trades.

 Traders will select a maximum drawdown threshold that is acceptable based on the back-testing of their trading strategy.
-For instance, if a trader tries their method across 50 transactions and only ever experiences a 6% drawdown, the trader may set a maximum drawdown of 6 or 7 percent.
+For instance, if trader tries their method across 50 transactions & only ever experiences 6% drawdown.
+The trader may set maximum drawdown of 6 or 7 percent.